-Assessment will be based on a written examination of 2-hour or 3-hour duration as specified and continuous assessment carrying a range of 20% to 30% of total marks.
-Continuous assessment will be based on at least two (2) assignments and/or laboratory works, and should include at least 1 compulsory class test, per module per year.
+Assessment will be based on a written examination of 2-hour or 3-hour duration as specified and continuous assessment carrying a range of 10% to 40% of total marks.
+Continuous assessment will be based on laboratory works, and/or assignments and should include at least 1 compulsory class test.